-There is an ATM machine located on campus at The Gathering Place and at the Chlapaty Cafe in the Legacy Library.
+There is an ATM machine located on campus at The Gathering Place and at the Dyson Baudo Recreation Center.
 This ATM has a service charge associated with its use.
 Marietta has several banks within a five-minute walking distance from campus.